awillats/cloctools/README.md

 ## Satellite repositories
 These projects contain related work from the Rozell lab.
 ### StAC
-[StAC](https://github.com/awillats/state-aware-control) - state-aware control of switching neural dynamics
+[StAC](https://github.com/awillats/state-aware-control) - State-aware control of switching neural dynamics (StAC) applies control, decoding, and estimation to switching models of neural responses.
+Hidden Markov models and Poisson linear dynamical systems are used to design and characterize feedback in simulation and are compared to non-switching “state-naive” approaches.
 ### CLEOsim
 [CLEOsim](https://github.com/kjohnsen/cleosim) - Closed Loop, Electrophysiology, and Optogenetics Simulator